mtango99/RP-Malcomb/docs/report/RP-Malcomb-Report.md

 Provide a summary and interpretation of the key findings of the replication *vis-a-vis* the original study results.
 If the attempt was a failure, discuss possible causes of the failure.
 In this replication, any failure is probably due to practical causes, which may include:
 - lack of data
 - lack of code
-- lack of details in the original analysis
+- lack of details in the original analysis (join back?)
-- uncertainties due to manner in which data has been used
+- uncertainties due to manner in which data has been used (uncertainties and vulnerability paper; also Longley's paper)
+- Also the handout (what was the filter-- how did they conceptualize things, how did they measure?-- what contributed to uncertainty)
+- Using reproductions to help with uncertainty (in data and analysis/how it was written)
+- data uncertainty-- compiled spreadsheet
+- subjectiveness of markers
+- database ethnographies paper (semantic shifts in data representation)
+- Monte Carlo simulation (Tate analysis of uncertainty/sensitivity)-- could do multiple times (subjective decision)-- and write code as fxn and compare which is closest (R works, Q would be hard)
+- which income counts as wage income?
+- Internal validation
+- External validation (generalizable theory, ground truthing)-- did climate change, and were people harmed as predicted?

 ## Conclusion